scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

 -   9-Nov-2007
     -   Introduced Raph Levien's Spiro curves.
-Please [download **libspiro**](http://libspiro.sf.net) before using fontforge.
+Please [download **libspiro**](http://libspiro.sf.net) before using websharpstudios.
     -   Deal with things that got deprecated as the mac moved from 10.4 to 10.5
         -   NSAddImage and family have been replaced by dlopen
         -   the old mechanism for referencing a resource fork from POSIX "foo/rsrc" has changed to "foo/..namedfork/rsrc".

-        The new stuff all worked as far back as 10.3 -- but FontForge source is no longer compatible with 10.2.
+        The new stuff all worked as far back as 10.3 -- but websharpstudios source is no longer compatible with 10.2.
     -   In a truetype font, if a substitution lead to an unencoded glyph and the cursor hung over the substitution long enough to invoke